Rep. Steve King On ‘Someone Else’s Babies’ Tweet: ‘I Didn’t Misspeak At All’

 Carlson took a less combative approach than CNN’S Chris Cuomo did with King, restating his position as being more concerned about the effects of immigration than anything racially motivated.

-King said the country went through a “re-assimilation period from the 1920s through the 1960s in which the U.S. scaled back immigration in order to re-focus on its “common history, common culture, and common experiences that bind us together.”
+King said the country went through a “re-assimilation period from the 1920s through the 1960s in which the U.S. scaled back immigration in order to re-focus on its common history, common culture, and common experiences that bind us together.”

-“We’re at this place in America where people are marching in the streets and pushing back against American culture and civilization,” King said adding such protesters were “promoting multiculturalism and diversity as if it were our strength.”
+“We’re at this place in America where people are marching in the streets and pushing back against American culture and civilization,” King said, adding that protesters were “promoting multiculturalism and diversity as if it were our strength.”

 Carlson then said that the problem with King’s initial tweet is that it suggested “a racial component to American identity.”